deconf/Analytics-Insights/readme.txt

 	* refactoring code on the GADWP settings page
 	* removed a duplicate option in Tracking Code
 * Bug Fixes:
-	* CSS fix for on/off buttons on Analytics Insights settings
+	* CSS fix for on/off buttons on GADWP settings page

 = 5.3.2 =
 * Bug Fixes: